CrystalRae90/Election-Analysis/README.md

 - Provide a breakdown of the number of votes and the percentage of the total votes each candidate received.

 Using a similar method to the county, we were able to obtain the total votes and percentage for each candidate. _candidate_options_ list was created to hold the list of the candidates and a _candidate_votes_ dictionary was created to hold the candidate name and a corresponding vote count for the value.
 Using the appropriate index for the candidate name (in this case 2, for column 3), we are able to incorporate another _if_ statement within the _for loop_.
-In this case as we cylcle through the rows, the _if_ statement checks to see if the candidate name was in the list previously.
+In this case as we cycle through the rows, the _if_ statement checks to see if the candidate name was in the list previously.
 If not, then it adds it the list.

-We then are able to utilize the _candidate_votes_ dictionary to hold the candidate names as keys and preset their values to 0.
+We then can utilize the _candidate_votes_ dictionary to hold the candidate names as keys and preset their values to 0.
 As each row cycles through the appropriate key we are able to add 1, thus summing the total number of votes by candidates.
-Finally we are able to similarly tally the voes to calculate the total votes and corresponding percentage  This can be seen below.
+Finally, we are able to similarly tally the votes to calculate the total votes and corresponding percentage  This can be seen below.

       # Candidate Options and candidate votes.